mpicbg-csbd/unet-smfish-seg/notes/notes.md

 BUG FOUND!
 You were, like an idiot, computing the number of classes in to_categorical based on the max value in your Ylabel data, which varies depending on the data!!!!
 Don't do that.

+## Original problem

 Remaining hypotheses:
 - Inherent randomness of training.
 Small datasets and short training times.
-- there is a problem with my loss function...
+- there is a problem with my loss function.

 TEST: Try training using both loss functions...
 Or just try evaluating both loss functions on arbitrary data.

 Numpy numerical tests return the same floating point values...
 But when running with the Tensorflow mean,sum,log, etc I get two different results....
 The results returned are just the *names* of the functions according to tensorflow, which are generated dynamically.
 Running the test multiple times returns new names (with increasing numerical string) each time.

+So we can eliminate the wrong-loss-function hypothesis.
+The poor learning must be do to something else.

+Sometimes learning is easy, and sometimes it is hard.
+It is not a pure function of the training_params, because the initial conditions of the network also matter. *How much of the variation does this explain?*.
+Why is training so difficult?
+Martin and Uwe don't have training problems...
+Is this because image restoration is inherently an easier function to learn than pixelwise classification?
+Maybe...

 # AVOID...
 PROBLEM: OSError: cannot identify image file 'training/m174/training.tif'

 On the falcon server I have this bug when trying to open in ipython with skimage.io, but on my local machine the file opens as int32...
 Even after changing the save-type to 'uint16' i still have this error....

-# PROBLEM: I keep running into key errors when working with dataframes.
+# SOLVED.
+PROBLEM: I keep running into key errors when working with dataframes.

 This is not a hard problem.
 It just means fixing the bugs and making the code more robust against changes/ missing data in train_params.json and history.json.
+Refactored dataframe_keys, and now it's Solved.

 # NOTE: when downsampling from float32 to uint16 we first need to convert values to range [0,2**16-1], otherwise it rolls over.

-# Problem: Learning takes too long.
-I can't iterate.
+# Problem: Learning is inconsistent, and results are poor.

 Now I can learn consistently by turning off the Dropout (setting it to 0.01) and learning on a very small number of images.
 This actually goes extremely quickly!
 And the surprising thing is that with just a few (1,2,3) patches we can already do a very good job on a large part of the data!
 It's almost like it's better to just memorize the few patches than it is to try to generalize across the entire set.